Graduate Faculty & Study in Spanish

 The Department’s graduate courses in Hispanic Studies explore a range of periods and topics.
 Recent courses have dealt with the contemporary city (“Writing the City/Walking the Text”); Latin American and Spanish film; the Mexican Revolution; poetry, painting and the sister arts; cannibalism; intellectual currents between Spain and the Americas; the social poetry of Central America; women’s writing in early-modern Spain; textual criticism and biography (“Lives and Texts”); and individual authors like Borges, García Lorca, García Márquez, Rubén Darío, and César Vallejo.
 Courses in Spanish linguistics, taught by Daniel Erker, analyze the sounds and structure of Spanish in the U.S. and throughout the Spanish-speaking world.

-Each spring a Translation Seminar offered by our sister department, Modern Languages and Comparative Literature and by the Graduate Program in Creative Writing, brings to our campus some of the leading translators in the U.S. Students interested in editing and publishing enjoy the resources of Boston University’s Editorial Institute and have served as assistants on journals such as Anales Galdosianos.
+Each spring a Translation Seminar offered by our sister department, World Languages & Literatures and by the Graduate Program in Creative Writing, brings to our campus some of the leading translators in the U.S. Students interested in editing and publishing enjoy the resources of Boston University’s Editorial Institute and have served as assistants on journals such as Anales Galdosianos.

 A multi-semester methodology course trains our graduate students in the techniques of classroom teaching, and experienced faculty guide them in teaching language and introductory literature courses.
 Gisela Hoerchel-Alden, Assistant Dean and Director of Language Instruction, collaborates with the language program and represents BU in ongoing regional and national language initiatives.